Code-Institute-Submissions/carolinecole/README.md

 I chose to use the Twitter, Youtube and Instagram icons in my project with links to those pages from [Font awesome](https://fontawesome.com/).

 ### Colours
 I chose to keep the colours simple using dark grey for fonts and a white background.
 My page is a blog which will consist of lots of images and information, therefore I did not want make anything too busy.
+During my projeect I decided to use black for my heading to make it stand out as much as possible and a darker grey for the writing.

 ### Styling

 ### Backgrounds
+I chose to keepo the backgrounds plain white because I will be adding images and I do not want it to look messy, or distract user from the page content.

 ### Images

 ## Wireframes
 These wireframes were created using Blasmiq during the Scope Plane part of my design and planning process.